danielcarter/danielcarter.github.io/_lesson_plans/web_design_publishing/01_intro_to_internet.md

 ### Lesson Plans

-#### Day 1

-Main points:

-- The internet is not one thing for everyone.
-- People's choices shape the internet.
-- The internet has changed a lot, and it's still changing.
+(If splitting over two days, break after talking about documentary.)

+- Intros
-- Go over syllabus.
+- Go over syllabus
-- Go through presentation.
-	- After evolution section, talk about the documentary.
-Questions below.
-	- After the demographics section, do the group activity below.

-- Split into three groups (talk about Pew fact sheets as you introduce groups):
-	- One group is relatively high-income Americans.
-(No change.)
-	- One group is low-income Americans.
-(Throttle to 2g, make screen really small.)
-	- One group is in China.
-(Look up whether site is blocked before accessing.)
-- Have them look for information about a recent news event.
-Five minutes or so.
-What are they able to learn?
-What was hard / different?

-- Talk about video. ...
+- Talk about documentary ...
 	- Is it really democratic?
 Does everyone have their "little piece of power"?
+Do we have broadcast towers?
+What do you actually watch on Youtube?
 	- Are there really no more gatekeepers?
+So, the Washington Post is irrelevant now?
+	- How do people get music now?
 	- To what extent is this two-way communication?
 Are youtube stars really that different than networks?
 	- Anybody ever started a blog?
 How many people read it?
 	- If you're so excited about working for a newspaper, why are you so excited about Facebook?
 How do we feel about falling nytimes profits?
+	- What's the difference between Facebook and Wikipedia?
+Do we have enough rules to "discourage bad things"?
 	- What can't you say?
 Where?
-	- What's the culture of the internet?
-Do you like it?
+	- Has the web turned out to be something that "big business can never hope to control" or the "medium of the little guy"?

+	- What is "web-enabled people power"?
+	- Do we talk about Facebook the same way now?
+Is MZ still a "kid"?
+	- Also, CL is still around...
+	- What choices did we used to make?
+What do we make now?
+Who will make choices in the future?
+	- Who will need to code in the future?
 	- "a service that captures the totality of human relationships"
-	- What's the difference between Facebook and Wikipedia?
-Do we have enough rules to "discourage bad things"?
 	- How do you feel about this idea of dominos falling?
 Are we really just watching something that's bound to happen?

-#### Day 2

-- Model how a webpage gets to a student's browser:
-	- Student
+- Slides talking about internet and changing ways of communicating.
+- Can leave off demographic bits if need more time.
+- Activity: Have students stand in for different parts of network:
-	- Browser
+	- browser
 	- DNS server
-	- Web server (show server farm images)
+	- web server
+	- HTML page (start with index.html, go to another one)
-	- Database
+	- FTP client
-- For twice-weekly classes, model this process using FTP and their servers.
-	- Make a basic HTML file.
-	- Make a basic Python file.
-- Talk about things that might go wrong:
+- Talk about FTP clients and text editors
-	- wrong filename
+	- Open their webspace
+	- create an html file (not index.html -- talk about why nothing comes up)
-	- wrong file type
+	- create an index.html file
-	- wrong directory

-- Talk about the difference between publishing a website this way and on putting something on Facebook.
-	- Where do you need to be?
-	- What do you need to know?
-	- What are the pros and cons?
-	- What if you were publishing something controversial?
-	- What if you were publishing something really long?
-	- How would you publish something you want to last?
+	- create a folder